ricardoom/dominotrono/content/_index.md

 draft: false
 ---

-I am a web designer & developer.
-I have many years of experience building websites from the ground up, designing user experiences and application interfaces.
+Hi, I am a Designer & Front End Developer.
+At the core of my practice, you will find simplicity coupled with a "user first" mentality.
+I will always strive to find the perfect balance between function and form.